Sphereon-Opensource/SIOP-OID4VP/README.md

 #### Create PresentationExchange object
-If the presentationDefinition property is present it means the op.verifyAuthenticationRequest already has established that the Presentation Definition itself was valid and present.
-It has populated the presentationDefinition object.
+If the presentationDefinitions property is present it means the op.verifyAuthenticationRequest already has established that the Presentation Definition itself was valid and present.
+It has populated the presentationDefinitions object.
 If the definition was not valid, the verify method would have thrown an error, which means you should never continue the authentication flow.

 Now we have to create a PresentationExchange object and pass in both the available Verifiable Credentials (typically from your wallet) and the holder DID.